isabella232/kraken/README.md

 Idempotency
 -----------

-The tool can be run more than once with the same arguments, though that would be an odd use case.

-In that case the mappings will exist for both the release and next versions of the component.
-The release version will not be mutated in any way.
-The next version will again be marked as unreleased.
+jirarelease is not idempotent for two successive runs with the same arguments.
+Consider a jirarelease run from yesterday.
+If jirarelease is run today with the same arguments, the release mapping will exist and will be marked as released with yesterday's date.
+Because the mapping is already marked as released, jirarelease will not attempt to udpate the mapping's release date with today's date.